bentomhall/nih-system/homebrewery/world/player-options.md

 At 10th level, you can choose another skill proficiency to gain this benefit.

 ### Skill Tricks
 Starting at 2nd level, you've learned additional ways to employ your abilities.
 You learn one basic skill trick of your choice, even if you don't have proficiency in that skill.
-See the linked page for more details and the rules governing skill tricks.
+See the section on Skill Tricks for more details and the rules governing skill tricks.
 You gain additional skill tricks every time you gain an Ability Score Improvement, but you must qualify for them normally.

 When you gain access to a new skill trick, you can also swap any Skill Trick you know for a new one you could otherwise learn at that point.